ultimatemember/docs-v3/um-stripe/article/1609-stripe---setting-up-stripe-success-and-cancel-payment-pages.md

 ---
 layout: UMLayout
 ---
-# Stripe - Setting up Stripe Success, Cancel Payment and Already Subscribed Pages
+# Setting up Stripe Success, Cancel Payment and Already Subscribed Pages
 <div>
 	<p>
 		When you activate the Stripe extension from